MattJDavidson/mattjdavidson.github.io/_posts/2018-12-19-xtc-retro-2018-notes.md

 1. Running a retro 3-6 months was suggested
 1. Running something retroish every week was suggested and disagreed with (even by the proposer).
 1. Are the retros useful?
 Do we learn anything from them?
 We have mostly the same complaints as last year.
-1. Are we hapyp enough with how successful XTC is?
+1. Are we happy enough with how successful XTC is?
 1. Perceptions of XTC's success aren't universally common.
 1. 3 or 6 months was agreed to be a useful frequency.
 1. Organisers could retro more frequently to be more resilient to Joe's departure.